Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-replay-or-resync-with-full-history.md

 ---
-title: Replay or resync with full history
+title: Replay or Resync with Full History
 ---

 ## Overview